vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 A Flow project doesn't have screens, because Hub Flows don't have UIs.
 But, Flow projects do share many similarities with regular Designer projects:
 * Flow projects use data sources and dataflows to retrieve and process data from connected systems.
 * Flow projects use functions (either with LUA code or with Building Blocks) for complex application logic
 * Flow projects use Hub Flows to coordinate actions and to control the application.
-So in a Flow project, you always need a Hub Flow needed to execute a data source, a dataflow, or a function.
-  Unlike standard Designer projects, data sources and dataflows are not executed automatically.
+Unlike standard Designer projects, data sources, dataflows, and functions are never executed automatically.
 And there are no automatic reload scripts.
 So you always need a Hub Flow to trigger them.
 This makes Hub Flows the sole tool for defining and coordinating what a Flow project does and under what conditions.

 The final thing you need to know about is the role of Hub lists.
 You can use Hub lists just like a regular table, to store and read data.
 However, it's very easy to store data in Hub lists, within a flow project.
 There's built-in functionality to store data into Hub lists that come from data sources or dataflows.
 We'll take a look at, later in this article.